 Below are some of the most Frequently Asked Questions I've received over the years.
 If you cannot find your answers here, feel free to contact us.

 We can be commissioned to make most of the items on this site.
-In many cases, the items offered are listed at the bottom of the page.
+In many cases, the items offered are listed at the bottom of each character page.
 We do not keep much of an inventory, so most items are made to order.
 If you do not see what you want, feel free to contact us.
 Note: Rob is unlikely to take orders on something we have not made previously unless he is already considering it.

 In most cases, yes!
 Most of the costumes have size restrictions.
 Usually the more armor, the more restrictions.
 If you think you are exceptionally small or big, you can always contact us first and we will ask for a few measurements just to give you an idea